syndiate/GDLevelDownloader/README.md

       --nonexistent          Download non-existent levels.
   -p, --export-path=<exportPathStr>
                              Path to download level to.
+  -r, --rate-limit=<customRateLim>
+                             Set a custom rate limit wait time for downloading multiple levels in a single operation (default is 2.5 seconds).
+Be careful as if the rate limit is too low and you are downloading several levels, you will be blocked by the Geometry Dash servers.
   -V, --version              Print version information and exit.
       --wl, --weekly-leaderboards
                              Download the level's weekly leaderboards.